Popular child stars from the year you were born

-Demi Lovato got her big break in the 2008 television movie “Camp Rock.”
-In 2010, she landed her own series, “Sonny With a Chance.”
-Life, however, hasn't been all blue skies for the Disney princess and pop star.
+Demi Lovato got their big break in the 2008 television movie "Camp Rock."
+In 2010, they landed their own series, "Sonny With a Chance."
+Life, however, hasn't been all blue skies for the Disney child star and pop singer.
 Lovato has battled an eating disorder and in 2018 was hospitalized for an apparent drug overdose.

 You may also like: Celebrities you might not know are LGTBQ+

 The daughter of a 16-year-old single mother, Selena Gomez joined the cast of the children's program "Barney & Friends" when she was ten.
 The talented youngster was then cast as Alex Russo in "The Wizards of Waverly Place" and became one of Disney's biggest stars.
 Her on-again-off-again relationship with heartthrob Justin Bieber captivated the tabloids.
 In 2013, Gomez crossed over from child actress to pop star with the release of her first solo album, "Stars Dance."

 Endearing moppet Taylor Momsen brought little Cindy Lou Who to life in the 2000 live action Christmas classic, "How the Grinch Stole Christmas."
 The young actress made appearances in several other films and television programs before being cast as Jenny Humphrey in "Gossip Girl."
 Momsen, however, abandoned her acting for a music career, fronting her band "The Pretty Reckless."

 In 2009, Rico Rodriguez was cast as Sofia Vergara's son Manny Delgado on the long-running hit comedy series "Modern Family."
 Voted "Breakout Male" at the 2010 Teen Choice Awards, Rodriguez penned the 2012 book "Reel Life Lessons," about his life in the spotlight.
 A Texas native, Rodriguez is also a huge Astros fan.